dymmond/edgy/docs/fields.md

 ### Simple fields

-If you merely want to customize an existing field in `edgy.db.fields.core` you can just inherit from it and provide the customization via the `FieldFactory` (or you can `FieldFactory` for handling a new sqlalchemy tpye).
+If you merely want to customize an existing field in `edgy.db.fields.core` you can just inherit from it and provide the customization via the `FieldFactory` (or you can `FieldFactory` for handling a new sqlalchemy type).
 Valid methods to overwrite are `__new__`, `get_column_type`, `get_pydatic_type`, `get_constraints` and `validate`

 For examples look in the mentioned path.